Privacy and Credit Reporting Policy

 - you can request a credit reporting body not to use your credit reporting information for the purposes of pre-screening of direct marketing by us; and

 Some of your personal information or credit-related personal information may be disclosed, processed or stored overseas by us or by our third party service providers.
-In particular, as at the date this Privacy and Credit Reporting Policy was most recently updated, your personal or credit-related personal information will be disclosed to recipients in New Zealand, the Philippines, India, and other countries from time to time.
-This may happen if our related entities are overseas, if our service providers are located overseas, or if transactions, information, services or products have an overseas connection.
-Where such parties are located overseas, you may have rights to enforce such parties' compliance with applicable data protection laws, but you may not have recourse against those parties under the Australian Privacy Act in relation to how those parties treat your personal information.
+In particular, as at the date this Policy was most recently updated, your personal or credit-related personal information will be disclosed to recipients in Fiji, New Zealand, the Philippines, India, and other countries from time to time.
+This may happen if our service providers are located overseas, or if transactions, information, services or products have an overseas connection.
+Where such parties are located overseas, you may have rights to enforce such parties' compliance with applicable data protection laws, but you may not have recourse against those parties under the Privacy Act in relation to how those parties treat your personal information.

-You agree to the disclosure and use of such personal information and credit-related personal information in accordance with this Privacy and Credit Reporting Policy, and consent to its disclosure overseas and its use by third parties, including our related entities and service providers, in New Zealand, the Philippines, India, and such other countries in which those parties or their computer systems may be located from time to time, where it may be used solely for the purposes described in this Privacy and Credit Reporting Policy, without us being responsible for such use (or for any breach).
+You agree to the disclosure and use of your personal information and credit-related personal information in accordance with this Policy, and consent to such personal information and credit-related personal information being disclosed overseas and its use by third parties, including service providers, in New Zealand, the Philippines, India, and such other countries in which those parties or their computer systems may be located from time to time, where it may be used solely for the purposes described in this Policy, without us being responsible for such use (or for any breach).
+You agree to these disclosures in accordance with the safeguards in this Policy (consequently Australian Privacy Principle 8.1 will not apply to such disclosures).

-Accessing and updating your personal and credit-related personal information
+Accessing and updating your personal information and credit-related personal information

 How we deal with your queries and complaints about credit-related personal information